 Being a Master Gardener is about helping deliver meaningful community programs to improve the well-being of individuals and communities, to protect natural resources, and to help keep fresh fruits and vegetables on the table.
 It’s about working in tandem with Extension staff and other volunteers to make a difference in the places we live, learn, and work.
 It’s not about knowing everything about gardening.
 It’s about learning to ask the right questions and knowing how to look up information from appropriate resources.

 Training is required to become a Master Gardener Volunteer.
-As of fall 2020, what was known as Level 1 Master Gardener Training became two new expanded courses; Foundations in Horticulture and Master Gardener Program Onboarding.
+To become a Wisconsin Master Gardener Volunteer, you should complete the Foundations in Horticulture (FIH) online course and must complete the Master Gardener Program Onboarding online course.

 Foundations in Horticulture – Growing and Caring for Plants in Wisconsin Course